Wa to Yo

-Wa to Yo (和と洋) is the eleventh studio album by Japanese-American singer-songwriter Ai.
+Wa to Yo (和と洋, Wa to Yō) is the eleventh studio album by Japanese-American singer-songwriter Ai.
 It was released on June 7, 2017, through EMI Records, as a double album.
-Wanting to express both her American and Japanese background, Ai recorded the Wa disc in Japanese with traditional Japanese sensibilities while the Yo disc was recorded in English with R&B and hip hop influences.
+Wanting to express both her American and Japanese background, Ai recorded the Wa disc in Japanese with traditional Japanese sensibilities while the Yo disc was recorded in English with R&B and hip-hop influences.

 Background

 After the release of Moriagaro in 2013, Ai was engaged to Hiro, the leader and vocalist of the rock band Kaikigesshoku.
 The pair had been dating for 10 years, and wed in January 2014.
 In August 2015, Ai gave birth to her first child.
 In November 2015, EMI released a greatest hits album, The Best.
 A deluxe version was released in 2016.

 Wa to Yo was first teased on Ai's YouTube channel on April 20, 2017.